Research area

 The Anthropocene is a new era where humans shape every aspect of the biosphere – the thin layer of life around our planet.
 The research theme Anthropocene Dynamics and Capacities explores how humans now rival natural forces in modifying the functioning of the Earth’s climate and all ecosystems.

-The implications of living in the Anthropocene also means new evolutionary dynamics, new aspects of human pressures, new levels of connectivities, and new types of risks.
+Living in the Anthropocene also means new evolutionary dynamics, new aspects of human pressures, new levels of connectivities, and new types of risks.

 This will have broad implications for how we understand and manage global resilience and sustainability.